martinkruse/getting-and-cleaning-data/README.md

 # Requirements

 The script run_analysis.R requires the dataset to be downloaded and available on the computer run_analysis.R is to be used on.
-The dataset should be unpacked ("unzipped") and the script run_analysis.R should be on the top level of the dataset.
+The dataset should be unpacked and the script run_analysis.R should be on the top level of the dataset.
 Further instructions on the usage of run_analysis.R can also be found as comments in the file itself.

 #Functionality of run_analysis.R